slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

-## The following codes have been run in the MacBook Terminal using the bash scripts.

 ### Replace ambiguities or non-ATGCN characters with N in the sequence lines
 ```
 awk '/^>/ {print $0;next} {gsub(/[^ACGTNacgtn]/,"N"); printf "%s\n",$0}' input.fasta > output.fasta